UWPCE-PythonCert/IntroPython-2017/_sources/exercises/exceptions_lab.rst.txt

 Learning Exceptions
 ===================

-Just a little bit for the basics.
+Just a little bit for the basics -- this is a bit of an odd example, but should give you the idea if you're still not sure.

+Alternatively, see if you can clean up some of your other code (mailroom, maybe) with Exception handling.

 Exceptions Lab
 ---------------